-PA0NHC- dipole antenna for 80 to 20 mtrs,

 - extra 1/4 wave radials on the roof

-Results: It worked, but:
+The antenna worked, but:

-- i still had a wonderful reception of the wideband noise from the computer regulated gas heather's from all houses around
+- I still had a wonderful reception of the wideband noise from the computer regulated gas heather's from all houses around

 - TV's, computers etc.